Ast3risk-ops/website/content/Blog/exyq/index.md

 Thank you for reading this.
 It is important I tell you that Sloth passed away on the 27<sup>th</sup> of October 2023.

-The EXYQ community is shakened by this loss.
+The EXYQ community is shaken by this loss.

 :dove: Rest in peace Sloth.